 Pokémon Conquest for Nintendo DS spun the Pokémon formula into a wonderful tactics experience.
 Set in the new Ransei region, it told a wholly original story filled with warlords and waging factions.
 While the turn-based tactics gameplay wasn’t as deep or challenging as games like Fire Emblem and Final Fantasy Tactics, it was a perfect introduction to the genre and contained all of Pokémon’s patented charm.

 4. Pokémon TCG Online

 Pokémon began its life as a series of video games, but the trading card game has taken on a life of its own.
 Published in the West by none other than Wizards of the Coast — the same company behind what might be the most popular trading card game in the world, Magic: the Gathering — Pokémon’s physical spinoff is simple to understand but rife with depth.
-Pokémon TCG Online is a free, online version of the table-top game, fit with the latest expansions and a sleek interface.
-Even better, each pack of physical cards come with a redemption code, allowing you to double down digitally.
+Pokémon TCG Online is a free, online version of the tabletop game, fit with the latest expansions and a sleek interface.
+Even better, each pack of physical cards comes with a redemption code, allowing you to double down digitally.

 5. Pokémon Go

 Pokémon Go is the most successful Pokémon game of all time in terms of player count.
 The mobile sensation lets you be a real-life Pokémon trainer anywhere in the world.
 Using AR technology, Pokémon pop up whether you’re walking down the sidewalk or hanging out in your own backyard.